Anonymizing Machine Learning Models

+Figure \ref{fig:label_graph} shows a comparison with workload-aware anonymization \cite{workload} that uses the label class value as an impurity measure when partitioning the data.
+Here, better accuracy was achieved mainly for more complex models such as neural networks.
+It is possible that in these cases, learning the ``decision boundaries'' of an existing model is more effective than learning the task from scratch (based on the true labels).
+This technique has proven useful to help distill the knowledge of a large, complex (teacher) model into smaller, simpler (student) models \cite{dist}.
+We therefore believe that our method is more advantageous when applied to more modern and complex models.
+It could be interesting to also compare the two methods of mapping clusters to features, but we leave this for future work.

-It is noteworthy to point out that in many previous works, results were demonstrated on relatively small values of k (i.e., up to 100) and small sets of quasi-identifiers (typically 8-10).
-In our evaluation, we demonstrated results for very high k values (up to 1000) and QI sets of up to 18 attributes, which as far as we know has not been attempted in the past.
+It is noteworthy to point out that in many previous works on anonymization, results were demonstrated on relatively small values of k (up to 100) and small sets of quasi-identifiers (typically 8-10).
+In our evaluation, we demonstrated results for very high k values (up to 1000) and QI sets of up to 18 attributes, which, as far as we know, has not been attempted in the past.
+On one hand, as previously mentioned, it is critical to include as many QI attributes as possible to prevent re-identification.
+On the other hand, the more attributes are considered QI, the more generalization must be performed on the data and the higher the information loss.
+That said, using our method we were able to achive satisfactory accuracy even with high numbers of quasi-identifiers.
 This enables providing a higher level of privacy without suffering too large an accuracy loss.

-One one hand, as previously mentioned, it is critical to include as many attributes as QI as possible to prevent re-identification.
-On the other hand, it is, of course, obvious that the number (and choice) of quasi-identifiers is critical to the utility of the anonymized dataset, especially in training machine learning models.
-The more attributes that are considered QI, the more generalization must be performed on the dataset and the higher the information loss.
-But if there is enough redundancy within the data, the choice of a small set of certain attributes may have little to no effect on the resulting model, as was the case, for example, in our experiments with the loan dataset when performing feature selection (resulting in only 4 QI attributes out of 11 selected features).
-However, we were able to demonstrate that using our method, even with high numbers of quasi-identifiers, the resulting accuracy is still satisfactory.